schurhammer/gig/README.md

 only need to implement the functions that are broken.
 Patches can be placed in the `patch` directory or any of the source directories.

-> For better c language support in your editor, you can add a `.clangd` and
-> `compile_flags.txt` file to the project.
+For better c language support in your editor, you can add a `.clangd` and `compile_flags.txt` file to your project.

 `.clangd`: